National Energy Code of Canada for Buildings

 What about additions or renovations?

-If a building was required to meet the NECB at the time of its construction, any future renovation must demonstrate that they do not reduce the level of compliance previously achieved.
+If a building was required to meet the NECB at the time of its construction, future renovations must demonstrate that they do not reduce the level of compliance previously achieved.
 If the building was not required to meet the NECB compliance levels at the time of construction, then the renovations are not required to meet NECB standards.

 What version of the NECB should I use?

 The legislated version of the NECB in Alberta is the National Energy Code of Canada for buildings 2011 edition.
+Although NECB 2015 is available, it has not been adopted in the province of Alberta.

 My building isn’t heated; does NECB apply to me?